Albuquerque Family Allowance Probate Lawyers

 A family allowance is a required payment to the surviving spouse — or, if there is no surviving spouse, the surviving children — of the decedent.
 This amount is equal to $30,000 cash value.
 A family allowance must be granted.It is generally in addition to any other distribution unless there are specific instructions in their will (or “other governing instrument”) stating that the family allowance should not be granted.

 Albuquerque probate cases require that the personal representative of the estate (sometimes called an administrator or executor) grant the family allowance before any other costs, claims, or distributions of assets.
 If you are the personal representative of an estate or otherwise involved in a probate case in Bernalillo County or the Second District Court of New Mexico, it is important to know how family allowance affects probate.
 In some cases, assets may need to be liquidated to provide the mandatory cash value, or other arrangements may need to be made so that the family allowance is granted.

-For more information about family allowances, how they can affect a will, and other details, you can reach out to a family allowance probate attorney.
+For more information about estate planning, family allowances, how they can affect a will, and other details, you can reach out to a family allowance probate attorney.
 New Mexico Financial & Family Law is located in Albuquerque, and we are ready to assist and advise you in all matters of estate planning, probate law, and other legal aspects of inheritance.
-Schedule a no-obligation consultation now when you call us at (505) 503-1637 or contact us online.
+Schedule a no-obligation consultation when you call us at (505) 933-7625 or contact us online.